-When living in South Korea it is important to purchase your fruits during their peak seasons as some fruits can get super expensive.
+When living in South Korea, purchasing your fruits during peak seasons is important as some fruits can get super expensive.
 Buying in-season fruits in Korea always tastes better.
 However, this is not the only benefit.
-When you buy fruits at peak season you will get more natural nutrients.
+You will get more natural nutrients when you buy fruits in peak season.
 This is because seasonal fruits don’t have long transit times.
-The faster it goes from the farm and into your mouth the better.
+The faster it goes from the farm to your mouth, the better.
 Lastly, you will save a lot of money.
 When fruits in Korea are in season, farmers will have an abundance of them which means lower prices.
-A big tip would be to try to locate fruit trucks as they offer not only the best price but also the freshest fruits.
+A big tip would be to locate fruit trucks as they offer the best price and the freshest fruits.

 Below is a complete list of the Best Fruits to buy in South Korea for each month.